vedran-kolka-syntio/risingwave-docs/versioned_docs/version-0.1.14/deploy/risingwave-local.md

 3. Start RisingWave.

-    To compile and start RisingWave, you can use [RiseDev](https://github.com/risingwavelabs/risingwave/blob/main/docs/developer-guide.md#set-up-the-development-environment), the developer's tool for RisingWave.
+    To compile and start RisingWave, you can use [RiseDev](https://github.com/risingwavelabs/risingwave/blob/main/docs/developer-guide.md#set-up-the-development-environment), a tool for RisingWave developers.

     ```shell
     ./risedev playground    #Or ./risedev p